 |Bookings||Bookings are required.
 Book online or call the National Parks Contact Centre on 1300 072 757.|

-The popular Sheepstation Creek is an ideal spot to relax and recharge among World Heritage-listed rainforest.
+Set up your campsite at Sheepstation Creek campground — an ideal spot to relax and recharge among World Heritage-listed rainforest.

-There’s plenty of room to set up your campsite; so it’s the perfect choice if you’re travelling in a large group with kids who like lots of space to run around or on a driving tour with a caravan or motor home.
-Don’t forget to bring your own firewood so you can cook up a camp dinner and relax by the fire.
+There’s plenty of room, so it’s the perfect choice if you’re travelling in a large group with kids who like lots of space to run around or on a driving tour with a caravan or motor home.
+Don’t forget to bring your own firewood so you can cook up a camp dinner and relax by the fire..

 Be sure to walk one of the three tracks that leave from the campground – the easy Palm Forest walking track is a great option for children, while Rosewood loop and the Booyong walking track are longer day walks.